browserengineering/book/book/chrome.md

         self.children = []
 ```

-However, a `TextLayout` object needs to refer not just to a single HTML `Text`
+`TextLayout` is only a little more tricky.
+A single `TextLayout`
-node but also to a specific word in that node.
-After all, a single `Text` node
+refers not to a whole HTML node but to a specific word.
+That means
-might be split over multiple lines, and so might need multiple `TextLayout`
-objects:
+`TextLayout` needs an extra argument to know which word that is:

 ``` {.python}
 class TextLayout: